KarinAlbiez0910/data_warehouse/home/README.md

 etl.py

-Create Redshift clsuter via Infrastructure as code, as displayed in the files IaC 1 and IaC 2 under additional_files.
+Create Redshift cluster via Infrastructure as code, as displayed in the files IaC 1 and IaC 2 under additional_files.